privly/privly-applications/development.md

 * `parameters.js`: Grabs the parameters found on both the query string and the anchor of the link.
 * `host_page_integration.js`: (required) Interfaces the application with the host page.
 This is primarily used to resize the height of the application when it is viewed in the context of other web applications.
 * `network_service.js`: Facilitates same-origin requests when served from an extension or application that permits it.
 This is generally not used when the application is hosted by the user's content server.
 * `tooltip.js`: (required) Defines a tooltip that gives application metadata when it is injected into a host page.
+For the tooltip JavaScript to work, you must also include the `tooltip.css` in every injectable page.
 * `extension_integration.js`:  (required) Defines functions for integrating with extension platforms.
 This is primarily used for sending hyperlinks to extensions for their posting to host pages.

-For the tooltip JavaScript to work, you must also include the `tooltip.css` in every injectable page.
+* `meta_loader.js`: "show.html" may be shown injected into a page, or as a normal top level web page.
+The meta loader checks for special meta tags defining CSS for specific contexts, which will be loaded dynamically.
+For more information, see the JavaScript file's source.

 The shared CSS folder also has some recommended CSS for apps.
+The `top` and `injected` folders contain stylsheets which should only be applied when the page is viewed as the top application or an injected application, respectably.

 # Connecting to Data Storage #